AdamSLevy/modbus/README.md

 }
 ```
 GetClientHandle returns a ClientHandle object which can be used to concurrently
-send Query objects to the underlying client, starting the client with the given
+send Query objects to the underlying client.
+This starts the client with the
-ConnectionSettings if not already running.
+given ConnectionSettings if not already running.
 ```go
 ch, err := modbus.GetClientHandle(csTCP)
 if nil != err {